weeeBox/mobile-system-design/common-interview-mistakes.md

 - **Asking narrow sub-domain questions** - a type of questions focusing on specific things the candidate does not need to know to be successful at the job.
 - **Trying to corner the candidate** - asking intentionally tough and tricky questions to make the candidate admit they don't know the answer.

+### "Educating" the candidate
+Some interviewers may ask a question and then answer it themselves when the candidate fails to do so.
+It does not help to evaluate the candidate and wastes the interview time.

 ### Asking about their owm strong points - not candidate's
 _TBD_